sirUnchained/my-multipurpose-bot/README.md

 ## Features

-- picture to text
+- picture to text.
-- translation using google, microsoft, yandex
+- translation using google, microsoft, yandex.
-- chat gpt
+- chat gpt.
-- compile cpp, js and python
+- <del>compile cpp, js and python.</del> this feature is currently dangerous, DON'T USE IT until i fix some problems.

 ## comming soon
 - group administration